Obbie_Mark_April2020.jpg

 My work history

-Throughout my career, I have covered legal affairs from many angles: cops and courts, drugs and violent crime, commercial litigation, legal policy, politics, and a variety of business-and-law topics.
+Throughout my career, I covered legal affairs from many angles: cops and courts, drugs and violent crime, commercial litigation, legal policy, politics, and a variety of business-and-law topics.
 After working as a beat reporter at daily newspapers in Warren, Ohio, and Houston, Texas, I joined American Lawyer Media to run its Dallas-based weekly trade newspaper Texas Lawyer for several years.
 Next I ran ALM’s digital division in New York City (which later evolved into Law.com) before switching back to hands-on journalism, as executive editor of the company’s flagship magazine, The American Lawyer.
 I left that job to teach magazine journalism at the S.I.
 Newhouse School of Public Communications at Syracuse University, where during my eight years on the faculty I won a multi-year Carnegie Corporation grant to start a legal reporting program and co-founded the university’s Institute for the Study of the Judiciary, Politics, and the Media.
 I managed to report and write some in-depth magazine features during my teaching years, but finding the time for months-long reporting projects was a struggle.
 So I left the Newhouse School in 2012 to return to the reporting and writing work that attracted me to journalism in the first place.

-I have traveled throughout the U.S. to report on criminal justice stories.
+I traveled throughout the U.S. to report on criminal justice stories.
 Home is New York’s Finger Lakes region, not far from where I was born and raised outside of Rochester, New York.

 I earned my bachelor’s degree from St. John Fisher College in Rochester and master’s from the University of Missouri School of Journalism.
 I am a long-time member of Investigative Reporters and Editors.